CodeWindProgram/group-3/Readme.md

 ## Problem Statement:
-### Develop a program which will Randomly select the questions from database
+# Develop a program which will Randomly select the questions from database.

 **1. @Salman8520 - *Salmanansari9869@gmail.com***